diku-dk/libhip/README.md

 Our [cartilage reconstruction code](https://github.com/diku-dk/libhip/blob/main/notebooks/1_CarGen.ipynb) adds new ideas to this algorithm to improve the hip joint results and extend this method to the paired sacroiliac joints and the pubic symphysis.
 The multi-body surface mesh of each subject, including the bone models and cartilage surface meshes are provided in [cargen_output](/Users/nsv780/Documents/Github/libhip/model_generation/cargen_output) folder.

 ### Volume Mesh Generation
+Using [fTetWild](https://wildmeshing.github.io/ftetwild/), we create volume mesh for all the sub-domains simultaneously, ensuring neither overlapping nor gaps in the interfaces.
+This method welds the interface nodes together in the meshing step, avoiding further contact definitions in the simulation setup.

+Our [volume generation code](https://github.com/diku-dk/libhip/blob/main/notebooks/2_VolGen.ipynb) generates volume meshes inside and outside the model, filling a bounding box around the model.
+These tetrahedrons still have no inside/out classification.
+Thus, we apply a post-processing step to extract the interior volume of each object and filter out the elements that do not belong to any of the objects.

+The output of the volume mesh generation including the surface and volume mesh of each subject is provided in [surface_mesh](http://localhost:8888/tree/Documents/Github/libhip/model_repository/surface_mesh) and [volume_mesh](http://localhost:8888/tree/Documents/Github/libhip/model_repository/volume_mesh), respectively.

 ### Finite Element Simulation